kamal-sharma-de/python-sides/README.md

 Problem 7: Develop a Python program to evaluate postfix expressions using a stack (deque) and handle errors due to unbalanced parentheses or insufficient operands.

 Problem 8: Write a python program to implement DFS traversal on a graph and print the visited nodes.

+Problem 9: Write a python program to implement merge sort in Python to sort a list of data in ascending order.